kkoyung/kkoyung.github.io/content/blog/advent-of-code-2024-in-rust.md

 +++
-title = "Advent of Code 2024"
-date = "2025-02-04T12:25:16+08:00"
+title = "Advent of Code 2024 in Rust" date = "2025-02-04T12:25:16+08:00"
-tags = ["adventofcode",]
+tags = ["adventofcode","rust",]
 +++

 [Advent of Code](https://adventofcode.com) is an Advent calendar of small programming puzzles released every December by [Eric Wastl](http://was.tl/).
 A new puzzle, consisting of two parts, is released each day from 1 Dec to 25 Dec.
 Participants can use any programming language to solve the puzzles.

 I participated in this event for the first time in 2023.
 However, I was quite busy that month, so I did not complete all the puzzles.
 In 2024, I joined again with the goal of solving all the puzzles.
 From 1 Dec to 19 Dec, I solved to puzzles on the date it was released.
 After 19 Dec, I decided to take a break and enjoy the holidays, so I postponed the last 6 puzzles to January.
 Recent, I finally completed all the puzzles from Advent of Code 2024.
+My solutions were written in Rust, and they can be found in my GitHub repository [kkoyung/advent-of-code-2024](https://github.com/kkoyung/advent-of-code-2024).

 Many thanks to Eric Wastl for creating such a fun event.
 Solving these puzzles has been an incredibly enjoyable experience!

 After solving each puzzle, I jotted down brief notes about what I learned, how I approached the solution, or some random thoughts I had.
 I'd like to share some of them here.
+Some are specifically related to Rust.

 ## Finding the number of digits of a number (Day 7: Bridge Repair)